 In the world of mental health, people in the public mental health system must deal with the realities of getting treatment within a system of care that doesn’t see them as individuals.
 This stigma exists.
-Just because disability studies refutes the stigma and makes it visible to small cliques in their university departments continue to reject the the harsh realities for people with mental illness outside of higher education.
+Just because disability studies refute the stigma and make it visible to small cliques in their university departments continue to reject the harsh realities for people with mental illness outside of higher education.

 These are realities like stigma, discrimination, forced treatment, and all sorts of negative issues related to having a mental illness.
 These are issues impacted by social constructs; I’ll give the disabilities studies camp this much.
-However, social constructivism, and its impact on the reality of our lives only explains so much in terms of how mental illness is contextualised by the public.
+However, social constructivism and its impact on the reality of our lives only explain so much in terms of how mental illness is contextualised by the public.

 Other aspects of mental illness aren’t explained by social constructivism.
 These aren’t small or unimportant issues either.
 These are real issues for many people suffering from mental illness.